 Attorney Daniel T. Pagliarini is here to support you and answer questions about your bike accident lawsuit.
 Hawaii’s no-fault insurance system may be confusing if you’ve never used PIP.

 It also places restrictions on who can file lawsuits.
 Don’t stress yourself out trying to find answers and bargain with insurance adjusters while you’re still recovering.
-Let us put our experience to work from you.
+Let Attorney Pagliarini put his experience to work with you.

-For more than 30 years, we have been helping Hawaiians receive justice.
-More than half of that time has been spent working personal injury cases with clients in similar situations to yours.
-If you want to know your options after a bicycle accident, we are here to help.
+For more than 30 years, he has been helping Hawaiians receive justice.
+More than half of that time has been spent working on personal injury cases with clients in similar situations to yours.
+If you want to know your options after a bicycle accident, he is here to help.